tadessewube/ALX-MVP-Portfolio-Project/Readme.txt

 This Project is done by Tadesse Ayele
 And This Author done diferent other related projects

+Technical Detail of Me

+I am looking forward to join a progressive organization.
+I am Strong team builder.
+I have high level of personal morals and integrity.
+I am Goal oriented,selfmotivated and committed to the successful outcome of the project.
+I am willing to work hard and have a great desire to learn

+Since Feb 2015, have 7 years and 8 months years of extensive experience in the administration of Systems and Programmer as software developer .
+ Good knowledge of Governmental ERP System Experience with staff training in the use of information systems.
+ An experienced team lead and team player with excellent communication and interpersonal skills who has the ability to work independently under pressure.
+ Currently working as Senior Software Engineer at Ministry Of Justice  Knowledge of scripting languages (PHP, Python ,java,ASP.net and frame works like angularJs, React, codeigniter and liferfay)
+ Excellent experience in word press CMS I have done 2 more web portals using it.
+ I am good in Java, PHP, html and CSS.
+ Prior ICT experience in a setup with environmental and geographical constraints.
+ Willing to take ownership of issue analysis and resolution efforts and commitment to get results
+ Hands on Experience and knowledge in hardware, LAN/WLAN

 Credential for admin panel :

 Username: admin